Axway/platform-management-docs/content/en/docs/release_notes/09_01_00_relnotes.md

 ## Platform Management 9.1.0 - 20 January 2022

-Platform Management 9.1.0 is a minor release which includes several improvement and fixed issues.
+Platform Management 9.1.0 is a minor release which includes several improvements and fixed issues.

 ## Improvements